matheusbaumgart/crisp-wordpress-theme/README.md

 ### Credits

 Thanks to [Kathy Qian](http://kathyqian.com) for the inspiration with the Crisp Ghost theme.
-This theme is an adptation of [her theme](https://github.com/kathyqian/crisp-ghost-theme) to wordpress.
+This theme is an wordpress adptation of [her theme](https://github.com/kathyqian/crisp-ghost-theme).

 Thanks to everybody that worked on [underscores (_s)](https://github.com/Automattic/_s) starter theme.
 You guys really saved me some time.